Deep learning and American options via free boundary framework: Experiment and Discussion

 \subsection{Performance of grid samplings on the DNN solution}

-Here, we investigate the performance of the uniform, randomly structured, and stretched grid sampling on the solution accuracy of the proposed DNN method based on the above parameters.
+In this subsection, we investigate the performance of the uniform, randomly structured, and stretched grid sampling on the solution accuracy of the proposed DNN method based on the above parameters.
 For the stretched grid, we verify its performance using several grid sets.
 In all the experiments involved in this work, we use a training step of 20000. \\

-Furthermore, for the stretched grid, we ensure that $\tau_{min}^p \leq 10^{-8}$.
+Furthermore, for the stretched grid, we ensure that $\tau_{min}^p = 10^{-8}$.
 Moreover, for the stretched grid solutions, across all subsection in this section, we use the stretched grid for training and uniform grid sampling for predicting.
 The only exception is in Figure \ref{fig:foobar2a} where we carried out both training and predicting procedure with the stretched grid to ensure we concentrate more predicting points near $\tau_{min}$.
 In this subsection, our DNN architecture consists of four hidden layers.
 The number of units decreases across the hidden layers progressively.
 We considered 1 input layer (2 × 1 neurons); 4 hidden layers (1 × 512 neurons, 1 × 256 neurons, 1 × 128 neurons, 1 × 64 neurons); and 1 output layer (1 × 1 neuron).
-The only exception is Figure \ref{fig:foobar2a} where we use 1 input layer (2 × 1 neurons); 4 hidden layers (1 × 256 neurons, 1 × 128 neurons, 1 × 64 neurons, 1 × 32 neurons); and 1 output layer (1 × 1 neuron).
-Moreover, we observed that combining the Adam optimizer and sigmoid activation function with exponential learning rate decay minimizes our loss function more efficiently.
-For the Adam optimizer, the following parameters were used $\beta_1 = 0.99$, $\beta_2 = 0.999$, and $\epsilon = 10^{-8}$.
-It is important to mention, and as we will also see in the next subsection, that a slight change in $\beta_1$ greatly impacts the minimization of the loss function.
-The exponential learning rate decay ensures that the minimization of our loss function is consistent, especially after large training steps have been carried out.
-For the exponential learning rate decay, we used the decay step of 2000 and the decay rate of 0.85, which entails decaying every 2000 steps with a decay rate of 0.85.\\
+The only exception is Figure \ref{fig:foobar2a} where we use 1 input layer (2 × 1 neurons); 4 hidden layers (1 × 256 neurons, 1 × 128 neurons, 1 × 64 neurons, 1 × 32 neurons); and 1 output layer (1 × 1 neuron). \\

-In our first experiment, we verify the solution accuracy of the early exercise boundary and its first derivative obtained from our proposed DNN method when $\tau =T$ using the parameters in Table \ref{OptionVa}.
-The results are compared with the one obtained from the sixth-order compact finite difference scheme with third-order Runge-Kutta adaptive time stepping and free boundary improvement \cite{Nwankwo}.
-For the sixth order compact scheme, we use a step size of $h=0.005$.
-The results are display in Tables \ref{OptionVal2}-\ref{OptionVal4} and Figure \ref{fig:foobar2a}. \\